 High school students can take courses in the above subjects, as well as arts, music, school-to-work, health and PE, AP courses, and other electives.

 Can I preview a Red Comet lesson?

 Yes, you can.
 Please call us and we will provide you guest access to a sample course.

 What are your educational standards?

-The Red Comet team developed an online program with extremely high standards.
+The Red Comet team developed a program with extremely high standards.
 Our comprehensive program is designed to meet or sometimes exceed national and state educational standards.
 Our goal is to help you provide an education that is comparable or superior to that provided by the nation's best public schools.

 Who can take Red Comet courses?